On the expansion of three-element subtraction sets: More on ultimately bipartite subtraction games

 \section{More on ultimately bipartite subtraction games}

-Some ultimately bipartite subtraction games were exhibited in \cite{bi}.
+Some ultimately bipartite games were exhibited in \cite{bi}.
 In particular the games with subtraction sets $\{3,5,2^k+1\}$, for $k\geq 3$, and $\{a,a+2,2a+3\}$, for odd $a\geq 3$, are all ultimately bipartite.
-In this section, we first present another family of ultimately bipartite subtraction games with 3-element subtraction sets.
-We then consider the expansions of subtraction sets of ultimately bipartite subtraction games.
+In this section, we first introduce another family of ultimately bipartite games with 3-element subtraction sets.
+We then consider the expansion sets of subtraction sets of ultimately bipartite games, with a conjecture being given at the end.